Argungu: History

 After the Hausa state of Kebbi was conquered by the Fulani Empire in 1808, Kebbi's rulers fled to Argungu to found a new emirate.
 Though the neighboring Hausa state of Gwandu conquered Kebbi in 1831, it was unable to fully secure control of Argungu, and a series of revolts followed.
 By the end of the century, Argungu had become a de facto independent state, though it was again conquered by the British in 1902.

 The town was originally known as Birnin Lelaba dan Badau.
 It is said to have derived its current name from a popular Kebbi fishing call, 'a yi gungu' ('let us gather in one place'), or from 'arnan Gungu' ('the pagan people of Gungu town').
 However, the latter is less likely.

 Geography

 Argungu Local Government Area experiences two distinct seasons, namely the rainy season and the dry season.
-The dry season is characterized by scorching temperatures, with an average temperature in the area reaching around 34 degrees Celsius.
+The dry season is characterized by scorching temperatures, with an average temperature in the area reaching around 34 degrees Celsius or 93 degrees Fahrenheit.
 The region maintains an average humidity level of approximately 24 percent.
 Its landscape predominantly consists of dry and arid plains, punctuated by scattered hills and other elevated landforms.